IBM/container-service-getting-started-wt/README.md

 There are four stages to the Lab.

-Lab 0: Provides a walkthrough for installing Bluemix command-line tools and the Kubernetes CLI.
+Lab 0 (Optional): Provides a walkthrough for installing Bluemix command-line tools and the Kubernetes CLI.
 You may skip this lab if you have the containers-registry plugin, the Bluemix CLI and Kubectl already installed on your machine.

-Lab 1: Walks through creating a deploying a simple "hello world" app in Node.JS, then accessing that app.
-If there are issues, it will show how to get the logs and fix them so that it works.
+Lab 1: This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.

-Lab 2: Builds on that to expand to a more resilient setup which can survive having containers fail and recover.
-In addition, it can use the Vulnerability Adviser to check for potential security and move to an update version without downtime during the replacement deploy.
-Lab 2 will also walk through basic volume control and services you need to get started with kubernetes and the IBM Bluemix Containers Service
+Lab 2: Builds on Lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
+Lab 2 will also walk through basic services you need to get started with kubernetes and the IBM Bluemix Containers Service

-Lab 3: Adds integration to a watson service, and discusses storing credentials of external services to the cluster.
+Lab 3: This lab covers adding external services to a cluster.
+It walks through adding integration to a watson service, and discusses storing credentials of external services to the cluster.

+Lab 4 (Under Construction, Paid Only, Optional): This lab will outline how to create a highly available application, and build on the knowledge you have learned in Labs 1 - 3 to deploy clusters simultaneously to multiple availibility zones.
+As this requires a paid bluemix account, you may skip this lab if you are sticking to the free tier.

+Lab 5 (Under Construction): This Lab walks through securing your cluster and applications, leveraging tools like Istio and  Vulnerability Advisor to secure images and manage security in your image registry.